green12j/BasicCalc/README.md

 BasicCalc
 =========

-A basic calculator GUI project
+A basic calculator GUI project written in Java